-- The district will maintain adequate, code required ventilation (natural or mechanical) as - Staff will increase ventilation with outdoor air to the greatest extent possible (e.g., opening windows and doors) while maintaining health and safety protocols. - HVAC units will remain on daytime settings in order to cycle and purge air more frequently.
+- The district is maintaining adequate, code required ventilation (natural or mechanical) as designed. - Staff has increased ventilation with outdoor air to the greatest extent possible (e.g., opening windows and doors) while maintaining health and safety protocols. - HVAC units will remain on daytime settings in order to cycle and purge air more frequently.
 The HVAC systems utilize MERV #11 filters.